THE UNIVERSITY OF NEW MEXICO HEALTH SCIENCES CENTER

 The University of New Mexico (UNM) School of Medicine is seeking outstanding applicants for the position of Chair of the Department of Pathology in the School of Medicine in the Health Sciences Center (HSC).
 The Chair will provide strategic leadership and direction for all aspects of the Department’s education, research, and clinical service missions.
-The ideal candidate is expected to have a record of successful development of educational programs and training of students and fellows, a history of extramurally-funded projects, demonstrated excellence in clinical service and experience in the management of complex diagnostic pathology enterprises.
+The ideal candidate is expected to have a record of successful development of educational programs and training of students and fellows, a history of extramurally funded projects, demonstrated excellence in clinical service and experience in the management of complex diagnostic pathology enterprises.
 Moreover, the successful candidate will have practical administrative, fiscal and budgetary skills, and fundraising experience.
 Prior recognized investment in faculty development and mentoring is essential.
 Also critical are the abilities to effectively function as a consensus builder and to influence and collaborate across various stakeholders.
 The candidate must demonstrate exceptional professionalism and interpersonal skills.
 The Chair will need to be an advocate for diversity and inclusion initiatives and embrace and appreciate the diverse state cultures.
-The University of New Mexico co-sponsors, with Presbyterian Healthcare Services, a non-profit comprehensive specialty reference laboratory, TriCore Reference Laboratories (www.tricore.org).
-TriCore provides diagnostic services for the University of New Mexico hospitals, the NCI-designated UNM Comprehensive Cancer Center, and Presbyterian Healthcare Services, as well as much of the state of New Mexico with regional and national consultation services.
+The University of New Mexico co-sponsors, with Presbyterian Healthcare Services, a stand-alone, non-profit, comprehensive specialty reference laboratory: TriCore Reference Laboratories (www.tricore.org).
+TriCore provides diagnostic services for the University of New Mexico hospitals, UNM Sandoval Regional Medical Center, Inc. (SRMC), UNM Medical Group Clinics, the National Cancer Institute (NCI) designated UNM Comprehensive Cancer Center, and Presbyterian Healthcare Services, as well as much of the state of New Mexico with regional and national consultation services.
 TriCore is one of the largest clinical laboratories in the United States.

 Candidates must hold an MD, MD-PhD, DO, or equivalent degree and be Board Certified in Pathology, and have demonstrated expertise appropriate for appointment as an Associate Professor or Professor in UNM’s School of Medicine.
-The candidate must have administrative and leadership experience in an academic institution, be eligible for licensure in New Mexico, and must be eligible to work in the United States.
+The candidate must have demonstrated experience in leadership roles at a major academic institution with an affiliated health system, be eligible for licensure in New Mexico, and must be eligible to work in the United States.